Thresholded Lasso for high dimensional variable selection: Introduction

-Part of this work was presented in a conference paper by~\cite{Zhou09th}.
-Importantly, we present significant and novel extensions in theory and numerical simulations, with regards to the Thresholded Lasso and the Lasso under the $\RE$ and sparse eigenvalue conditions.
 While the crucial theoretical and methodological ideas presented here originate from~\cite{Zhou09th}, the current work significantly expands the original ideas and show new results on the sparse oracle inequalities in Theorems~\ref{thm::RE-oracle-main} and~\ref{thm::RE-oracle}.
-Compared to the original paper~\citep{Zhou09th}, we further study the behavior of the Thresholded Lasso in several challenging situations in Sections~\ref{sec:type-II-intro},~\ref{sec::numeric}, and the supplementary Section~\ref{sec:experiments}, and show that our estimator is robust and adaptive to the overwhelming presence of weak signals in $\supp(\beta)$ in both theoretical and practical senses.
+Compared with the original paper~\citep{Zhou09th}, we further study the behavior of the Thresholded Lasso in several challenging situations in Sections~\ref{sec:type-II-intro},~\ref{sec::numeric}, and the supplementary Section~\ref{sec:experiments}.
+We find that our estimator is robust and adaptive to the overwhelming presence of weak signals in $\supp(\beta)$ in both theoretical and practical senses.
 We show that the Thresholded Lasso tradeoffs false positives and false negatives nicely in this case: its advantage in terms of model selection over the Lasso and adaptive Lasso~\citep{Zou06,ZGB09} is clearly evident by examining their ROC curves empirically.
 Our numerical simulations in Section~\ref{sec:experiments} show that the rates for exact recovery of the support rise sharply for a few types of random matrices once the number of samples passes a certain threshold, using the Thresholded Lasso estimator.